Cecilija-Simic-Rihtnesberg/CSRGameTest/README.md

 Process

-1. I first started by building simple cubes and cylinders.
+### 1. I first started by building simple cubes.
 I made it possible for players to go back / forth and jump.

 ![image](https://user-images.githubusercontent.com/90723803/164676586-62210be8-a454-47cd-94aa-19db7d0955ab.png)